martinisoft/snitch/README.md

 cp snitch.example.yml snitch.yml
 ```

-Edit the snitch.yml, update router_name and list out the MAC address and
+Edit the snitch.yml, update router_name and list out the MAC addresses
-github/username of each user you want to track.
+(in lowercase) and github/username of each user you want to track.

 ```
 router_name: andromeda.local
-"23:98:72:27:2E:88": martinisoft
+"23:98:72:27:2e:88": martinisoft
 ```

 _Make sure SNMP is enabled on your AP Extreme/Express_